Rice paddies in Sapa, Vietnam

 6. Hue

-Also in Hue is the Perfume River – cruises travel up and down, enabling visitors to see both the wildness of the nature around Hue and the city’s attractions, and the Thien Mu Pagoda, which is beautiful in itself but also commemorates Thích Quang Duc, the monk who set himself on fire as a form of protest.
+Also in Hue is the Perfume River – cruises travel up and down, enabling visitors to see both the wildness of the nature around Hue and the city's attractions.

-A favorite day trip from Hue is the DMZ, which is where the border between North and South Vietnam was located during the Vietnam War.
+A favorite day trip from Hue is the DMZ, where the border between North and South Vietnam was located during the Vietnam War.

-Hue is also the gateway to the Hai Van Pass, considered to be one of the most epic motorbike routes in the world.
+Hue is also the gateway to the Hai Van Pass, considered one of the world's most epic motorbike routes.

 7. Da Nang

-One of Vietnam’s most modern cities, Da Nang gives visitors a hint about what the future of this South East Asian country could look like.
+One of the country's most modern cities, Da Nang in Central Vietnam, gives visitors a hint about what the future of this Southeast Asian country could look like.

-While it has plenty of resorts and places to kick back with a coconut (which are basically the national soft drink of Vietnam by the way, they’re so good!), there are also plenty of nearby attractions to visit.
+While this popular destination on the South China Sea has plenty of resorts and places to kick back with a coconut (basically the national soft drink of Vietnam), there are also plenty of nearby attractions.

-Near to Da Nang, there are also lots of beach resorts and the Marble Mountains, which make for a great day trip from the city.
+Near Da Nang, there are also many beach resorts and the Marble Mountains, a main attraction in the region, which makes for a great day trip from the city.

 8. Hoi An